oldsong/ssac/src/project_report.md

 ### alarm\_simple1.py

+This is a pure command line program.
 Use -h argument to print the help message:

 ```shell
 $ python alarm_simple1.py -h